The Single Biggest Reason You Are Failing (Update)

 I honestly believe that this passion for knowledge is what has helped me to get to where I am today.
 It is also the same process that has given me the ability to share and educate using frameworks and methods that people find easy to follow.

-We have a lot of amazing education slated for SLR Lounge Premium in 2017, much of which is going to be relating to our business and non-photographic processes within Lin and Jirsa Photography.
-Since studying accounting and business in college, to working for Ernst & Young, to running our own companies for nearly 8 years, we’ve learned a lot.
+We have a lot of amazing education slated for SLR Lounge, much of which is going to be relating to our business and non-photographic processes within our own studio, Lin and Jirsa Photography.
+Since studying accounting and business in college, to working in corporate, to running our own companies for nearly 8 years, we’ve learned a lot.
 But, as I continually read and educate myself, I am always surprised by just how much I don’t know.
 What I know is a drop in a bucket compared to the vast ocean of what I don’t.
 Perhaps that is what has made me fall so deeply in love with learning and continual progression – it’s limitless.

 While the topics in these articles may not be directly related to taking pictures, they will always be geared towards helping you be a better artist, business owner, and a happier person.